bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/articles/optimize-vscode.md.md

-VS Code Performance - How to Optimize Visual Studio Code and Choose the “Best” Extensions
+VS Code Performance - How to Optimize Visual Studio Code and Choose the "Best” Extensions
 =========================================================================================

 > Excerpt